GabrieleNunez/JRCinemas/README.md

 Alot to fix but majority is functional and IT DOES work

 This application does use P2P protocol and is powered through MonoTorrent.
-For communicating to YIFY it uses Newtonsoft JSON library
+For communicating to YIFY it uses Newtonsoft JSON library.
+If its slow to download then give it a few minutes it'll warm up.
+It just needs to connect to the swarm and all the seeders